tekknolagi/tekknolagi.github.com/_posts/2024-07-10-scrapscript-tricks.md

 (where `tmp_0`/`[rsp+0x8]`/`rdx` is the match argument, `0xf6` is the small int for `123`, and `0xf` is the tagged pointer for `# true ()`).

+I want to emphasize that these small strings, small ints, and other immediates are available *at run-time too*.
+They are not just limited to compiler constants.
+This means we have smart constructors such as `mkstring` that dynamically dispatch to either encoding a small string or heap-allocating a large one.

 This is great, but small strings and variants leave a lot still allocated.
 Sometimes in scraps there are entire constant data structures that get allocated at run-time, every time the parent closure is called.
 So we did